 This card specifies the denitrification rates in the water column (only under anoxic conditions) and from the water column to the sediments.
 Values used in previous modeling studies for the nitrate decay rate [NO3DK] have ranged from 0.05-0.15 day-1.
 [NO3S] is analogous to a settling velocity and represents how fast nitrate is diffused into the sediments where it undergoes denitrification.

 Of the NO3-N that is diffused into the sediments, a fraction of that, fNO3-SED, is incorporated into organic matter in the sediments.
 The rest, 1- fNO3-SED, is denitrified into N2.
-Wetzel (1975) shows that in one study 37% of the NO3N of lake sediments was incorporated into bacterial organic matter.
+Wetzel (1975) shows that in one study, 37% of the NO3N of lake sediments was incorporated into bacterial organic matter.
 If 1st order sediments are not active, then all of the NO3-N diffused into the sediments is assumed to be denitrified.
-Be careful in using this term in conjunction with [NO3S] since the stoichiometry of sediments (C:N:P ratios) can be changed by allowing this to occur.
+Be careful in using this term in conjunction with [NO3S], since the stoichiometry of sediments (C:N:P ratios) can be changed by allowing this to occur.

 Note that concentrations of nitrate in the model are in terms of NO3 as N.